 Although it might sound like a tedious process, it’s not, and Windows 10, similar to previous versions, includes a number of ways to quickly format a drive, including using PowerShell.

-In this guide, you’ll learn the steps to use PowerShell commands to format a hard drive, whether it’s a new drive or you simply want to delete everything and start over.
+In this guide, you’ll learn the steps to use PowerShell commands to format a hard drive on Windows 10, whether it’s a new drive or you simply want to delete everything and start over.

-How to properly format a drive using PowerShell commands
+How to format a hard drive using PowerShell

 The process to format a drive and get it ready to store data is straightforward.
 Just make sure to understand that going through these steps will erase everything stored in the drive.

-Search for Windows PowerShell, right-click the result, and select Run as administrator.
+Search for Windows PowerShell, right-click the result, and select the Run as administrator option.

 Type the following command to identify the hard drive you want to repair and press Enter: